Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 Water mites in an aquarium or pond and how to get rid of them

-• preparation of the solution and all work with chlorophos must be carried out in a well-ventilated area and when using personal protective equipment (gloves, mask, goggles);
+• preparation of the solution and all work with chlorophos must be carried out in a well-ventilated area and using personal protective equipment (gloves, mask, goggles);

 Of particular interest are water mites, which have a characteristic appearance: